vinej/x16_forth/readme.md

 FILE-STATUS	FLUSH-FILE	INCLUDE		REFILL (extended) RENAME-FILE	REQUIRE		REQUIRED S\" (extended)
 ```
 ### Floating-Point words
 Not supported in the generic (C64/F256) builds.
-The **Commander X16 build does
+On the **Commander X16** floating
+point is available as a **loadable toolkit** (`toolkit/FLOAT.FTH`, over the ROM's
-have floating point** - it wraps the ROM's FP package.
-See the Floating point
+FP package) rather than baked into the core.
+See the Floating point subsection
-subsection under Commander X16 Extensions below.
+under Commander X16 Extensions below.

 ### Local words
 Not supported and not planned.
 I find this set a very questionable addition to the standard.